Chaosflori25/hassio_mqtt_ir_blaster/README.md

 # hassio_mqtt_ir_blaster
-This Project should replace hundrets of your current ir remotes.
+This Project should replace some of your current ir remotes.

-This Project ic currently in the devoloping phase.
-It is not ready to run right now.

-If you have any questions then feel free to dm me.
+I've replaced 2 remotes(Lg TV & Harman/Kardon AVR 300 RDS.

+The code is very specific for my use case but could be modified to fit your Needs.

+I've added the mqtt commands to hassio and created buttons to control it via App.
+The code for Home assistant is in the Hassio.yaml

-Please dm me if you have any suggestions for improvements or if you find any bugs!
+Please dm me if you have any questions/suggestions for improvements or if you find any bugs!

-Hope you like the program as much as I'm enjoyed creating it!
+Hope you like the program as much as I've enjoyed creating it!

 Many thanks,